networktocode/ntc-misc/cisco/yang/nxos-nc-yang-m2.md

 In Part 1, you added interfaces `loopback 101` and  `loopback 102` to switches **nx-osv9000-1** and **nx-osv9000-2** respectively.
 You will now advertise those subnets over BGP.

+> Please see the section about configuring part 1 dependencies at the beginning of this lab.

 Use the `pyang` `tree-path` again to visualize the model for BGP prefixes.

 Ensure you're in the `/root/sbx_nxos/yang/yang/vendor/cisco/nx/7.0-3-I6-1/`  directory: